 Apple offered no migration guidance alongside this deprecation notice, which makes the right steps entirely dependent on what the hardware is doing.

 If you use an AirPort router for Wi-Fi only: The device will keep routing traffic after macOS 27 ships.
-The problem arrives the moment anything needs reconfiguring.
-A password change, a firmware update, a guest network adjustment you'll have no tool to make it.
+The problem arises the moment anything needs reconfiguring.
+A password change, a firmware update, a guest network adjustment, you'll have no tool to make it.
 Plan for a router replacement before the fall release, or accept managing a device you can no longer adjust if something changes.

 If you use an AirPort Time Capsule as a Time Machine destination: Based on the AFP removal MacRumors reported, this workflow would likely break with macOS Golden Gate.
 The migration path before upgrading: move your Time Machine backup to an external drive connected directly to your Mac, an SMB-compatible NAS device, or iCloud for the data that matters most.
 This needs to happen before upgrading.
 A broken backup destination during an OS transition is precisely when you need a working one.

-The beta 2 deprecation notice appearing across all three platforms suggests the change arrives with the full iOS 27 and macOS 27 releases this fall, though Apple has not confirmed that timeline directly, per 9to5Mac.
+The beta 2 deprecation notice appearing across all three platforms suggests the change arrives with the full iOS 27 and macOS 27 releases this fall, though Apple has not confirmed that timeline directly.
 Six years of post-discontinuation support was a long runway for hardware Apple stopped selling.
-Current owners should plan on weeks to act, not months the fall release cycle moves faster than most people expect.
+Current owners should plan on weeks to act, not months.
+The fall release cycle moves faster than most people expect.

 Comments